 What is rural sociology?
 How does its subject matter relate to that of the general discipline?
 What are the signs of its apparent health?
 How does its strength compare with that of sociology?
-What are the weakness? sources of its possible-decline?
+What are the sources of its possible decline?

-These are the questions I shall try to answer.
-I hope you understand that I speak as neither a prophet of doom nor as a detractor of the field, but rather as one who believes deeply in the need for a comprehensive and dependable sociology of rural life, and seeing the structural sources of its malaise, wishes to identify them so that, if possible, steps might be taken to permit its practitioners to devote their energies to its main task as a field of knowledge.
+These are the questions we shall discuss.
+I hope you understand that I speak as neither a prophet of doom nor as a detractor of the field, but rather as one who believes deeply in the need for a comprehensive and dependable sociology of rural life and, who, seeing some that, if possible, steps might be taken to permit its practitioners to devote their energies to its main task as a field of knowledge.

 1. The potential of rural sociology.
-The field of sociology has developed and continues to expand a body of concepts and hypotheses by which to explain several sets of related phenomena: How human beings interact; how human personality is formed and expressed in behavior; how the repetitive behaviors we call social structure emerge; how social structure influences the behavior of persons; and how human populations are distributing themselves over the globe.
-At this point in history the-field-of sociology tends to be classified into three major specialties each of which treats one or more of the following topics: social psychology, social organization, and demography.
-Social psychology attempts to explain human interaction, the formulation and expression of individual personality in daily behavior, and the individual bases and consequences of social structure; social organization attempts to explain the internal structure and external relationships among enduring human collectivities, large and small, which are emergents of human interaction; demography attempts to explain and predict the distribution and spread of human population.
+The field of sociology has developed and continues to expand a body of concepts and hypotheses by which to explain several sets of related phenomena: how human beings interact; how human personality is formed and expressed in behavior; how the repetitive behaviors we call social structure emerge; how social structure influences the behavior of persons; and how human populations are distributing themselves over the globe.
+For the present the field of sociology tends to be classified into three pajor specialties cial psychology attempts to explain human interaction, the formulation and expression of individual personality in daily mensuior, and the individual bases and consequences of social structure, social organization attempts to explain the internal structure and external relationships among enduring human collectivities, large and small, which are emergents of human interaction, demography attempts to explain and predict the distribution and spread of human population.

-The overall objective of all-activity-of-soriologists is, I believe, explication.
+The overall objective of sociology is, I believe, explication.
 Explication is the detailed explanation of behavior of phenomena within a given domain.
 It may take various forms, according to the audiences and problems to which it is addressed.
-Some sociologists devote themselves to highly abstract theoretical and methodological analysis, as illustrated by the work of Merton and Parsons, on the one hand, and of Duncan and Blalock, on the other.
+Some sociologists devote themselves to highly ebstract theoretical and methodological analysis, as illustrated by the work of Merton and Persons, on the one hand, and of Duncan and Blalock, on the other.
 Other sociologists are the main audiences for this work, and sociology journals are perhaps the main outlets for it.
-Some dedicate themselves to equally abstract explication, but which, addressed to experts in other disciplines, takes a somewhat different form.
-This is what sociologists do when they publish in such journals as Daedulus and The Public Interest.
-Some devote themselves to training graduate students in the theory and method of various specialties, and some to teaching sociology to undergraduates.
-This, too, is explication, although the precise intellectual problems (and vocabulary) differ according to the interests and degree of preparation of the students.
+Some sociologists dedicate themselves to equally abstract explication, but which, because it is addressed to experts in other disciplines, takes a somewhat different form.
+This is what sociologists do when they publish in such journals as Deedulus and The Public Interest.
+Some devote themselves to training graduate students in the theory and method of various spacialties. and some to teaching sociology to undergraduates.
+This, too, is explication, although the precise intellectual problems (and vocabulary)

+differ according to the interests and degree of preparation of the students.